 Philippine zoo launches rooster exhibition to mark Chinese New Year

-A special exhibit is on display at Malabon Zoo in Manila, as part of celebrations marking the start of the Chinese year of the Rooster.
+A special exhibit is on display at Malabon Zoo in Manila, as part of celebrations marking the start of the Year of the Rooster.

 - Posted 27 Jan 2017 17:40

-Malabon Zoo in the Philippine capital launched the "Roosters of the world exhibit" which showcases roosters from Japan, England, the US, Poland, China, Malaysia and a 0.75m, 7kg giant red rooster from France named Mr Universe.
+Malabon Zoo in the Philippine capital launched the "Roosters of the World" exhibition, which showcases roosters from Japan, England, the US, Poland, China, Malaysia and a 0.75m, 7kg giant red rooster from France named Mr Universe.

 The zoo has a private collection of exotic and Philippine endemic animals, according to AP.

 Malabon Zoo owner Manny Tangco holds a full-grown but very small rooster named "Small But Terrible" from Malaysia to compare it with the giant red rooster from France named "Mr. Universe".
-(AP Photo/Bullit Marquez)
+(Photo: AP/Bullit Marquez)

-Malabon Zoo is is a private collection of exotic and Philippine endemic animals.
+Malabon Zoo is a private collection of exotic and Philippine endemic animals.

 - Agencies/mn